 Are you planning to hold the ETF you already have and buying the new one too?

 - This option could save you the cost of selling and prevent triggering a capital gains event.

 - Providing you do this within the same brokerage account, this option shouldn’t result in additional costs.

 - Two ETFs might offer similar exposure, but track different indices.
-When comparing ETFs, download the Factsheet on the ETF provider website and make sure that you’re comparing two ETFs that track the same index.
+When comparing ETFs, download the factsheet or minimum disclosure document (MDD) on the ETF provider website and make sure you’re comparing two ETFs that track the same index.

 - If two ETFs offer similar exposure through two different indices, familiarise yourself with the differences between the indices before deciding which ETF is for you.

 Do you understand why you’re making this decision?

 - The decision to buy any investment product has to form part of a long-term investment plan.
 Do you remember why you bought the ETF you already hold?
 Are you buying a new investment product because it furthers your long-term wealth-creation strategy?

 - If you are tempted to buy a new investment product simply because it’s new, take a step back and reconsider.

 Click here to meet the Just One Lap team at one of our live, free events.